UlrikeBoehm/MachineLearningChecklist/README.md

 ## Short-List Promising Models

-Notes:
-      * If the data is huge, you may want to sample smaller training sets so you can train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests).
-      * Once again, try to automate these steps as much as possible.
+Notes: If the data is huge, you may want to sample smaller training sets so you can train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests); Once again, try to automate these steps as much as possible.

 * Train many quick and dirty models from different categories (e.g., linear, naive Bayes, SVM, Random Forests, neural nets, etc.) using standard parameters.
 * Measure and compare their performance: